¸£Àû±ÆÕ¾

 Living on campus is an essential part of the Wolfpack experience: that’s why students are required to live in ¸£Àû±ÆÕ¾ Housing their first year.

 When you live on campus, you’ll be at the heart of the Wolfpack nation, making it easy to be a part of all that NC State has to offer.
 Whether you’re looking for a close-knit community, social experiences or the opportunity to participate in a program, we have the that’s right for you.
-With a selection of 21 and four , you'll enjoy the once-in-a-lifetime opportunity to live in the heart of NC State.
+With a selection of 21 and four , you'll experience a once-in-a-lifetime opportunity to live in the heart of NC State.

 Get Started with ¸£Àû±ÆÕ¾ Housing